Karol-hub/School-Notes-A-level/Computer Science/Defenitions/Registers.md

 **Register** | **Function**
 --|--
-Program Counter | Holds address of next instruction to be executed Accumulator | Stores results from calculations
+Program Counter (PC) | Holds address of next instruction to be executed Accumulator | Stores results from calculations
 Memory Address Register (MAR) | Stores address of memory address to be read/written to Memory Data Register (MDR) | Temporarily stores data read/data to be written